-BUS 190U STATISTICAL PROCESS CONTROL (SPC) -

-ATTRIBUTE DATA (1T) 1 credit

-This course addresses the development of non-measurable data into attribute charts for analysis of a process capability.
-Type of charts covered are P. NP.
-C and U with emphasis given to development of P-type charts.
+BUS 190U STATISTICAL PROCESS CONTROL (SPC) ATTRIBUTE DATA (1T) 1 credit able data into attribute charts for analysis of a process capability.
+Type of charts covered are P, NP, C and U with emphasis given to development of P-type charts.